Dec 29, 2020

 What Is Direct Compensation Property Damage Insurance?

 Direct compensation also refers to the way your claims are paid out.
 In Ontario, for all non at-fault accidents, you will be compensated directly by your insurer.

 How Does DCPD Work?

 DCPD insurance provides you with compensation when you or your car is damaged in an accident that you didn't cause.
-It is called direct compensation because you deal directly with your insurance company.
+It is called direct compensation because you deal directly with your insurer.

 Essentially, it means you deal with your insurer for all no-fault insurance claims.
 You won’t have to wait on the other driver’s insurer to make a determination to process your claim.
 You also won’t have to sue the at-fault driver to recover damages and you will be compensated directly.